octobercms/docs/3.x/cms/ajax/hot-controls.md

 const resultControls = oc.fetchControls('[data-control=results]');
 ```

 The `oc.importControl` function can be used to return a control class that has been registered, which can be useful for calling static methods on the class.
+The function accepts the control identifier as a string.

 ```js
 const searchControlClass = oc.importControl('search');